Dual Enrollment at Midlands Technical College

 Don't just take our word for it.

-Is dual enrollment really worth it?
-Check out what students in the program and their parents have to say about DE@MTC.
+Hear what students and their parents have to say about DE@MTC.

 Frequently Asked Questions (FAQs)

 - What does “dual enrollment” mean?